-It is essential that one parent or carer can stay overnight with your child for the sleep study.
-The parent/carer is responsible for the child's care throughout the hospital visit and must stay with the child at all times.
+It is important that one parent or carer can stay with your child overnight.
+Care will be supported by a staff nurse or healthcare assistant.
 Due to trust health and safety policies, we cannot accommodate more than one parent or carer.
 You will require the following items with you:

 - Your child's ventilator (for example, CPAP or BiPAP) if this is used by your child while at home.
 Remember to include all equipment (including the machine, masks, tubing etc.) so that we can check and service it during your stay. - Food for your stay we cannot provide any meals during your stay, so we advise you to have your evening meal before you come to the hospital, but you may bring food with you if you wish.
-The kitchen on the sleep unit has access to a microwave, kettle and basic breakfast supplies such as tea, coffee, milk, bread and cereal.
+The kitchen on Kangaroo Ward has access to a microwave, kettle and basic breakfast supplies such as tea, coffee, milk, and bread.
 The hospital canteen opens at 08:00am and there are also plenty of local cafes where you can have breakfast. - Anything else that your child usually sleeps with, such as a soft toy, special pillows, duvets or blankets. - Any medication or medical equipment your child usually needs such as medication, special feeds, feeding pumps, syringes, or other things they may require such as pads/nappies.